MSLNZ/msl-io/docs/api/index.md

 # API Overview

-The following functions are available to read a generic file
+The following functions are available to read a file

 * [read][msl.io.base.read] &mdash; Read a file that has a [Reader][msl-io-readers] subclass implemented
 * [read_table][msl.io.read_table] &mdash; Read tabular data